Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Additional Visualizations

 \subsection{Data Augmentation for Defense}

-\Figref{fig:aug} visualizes the data augmentations that we use to defend the indiscriminate poisoning of contrastive learning on ten randomly selected CIFAR-10 images.
+\Figref{fig:aug} visualizes the data augmentations that we use to defend against indiscriminate poisoning of contrastive learning for ten randomly selected CIFAR-10 images.
 In the figure, the order of augmentations is the same as the order in \Tabref{tab:defense}.